BR0kEN-/cikit/docs/vagrant/wsl/README.md

 ![CIKit VM on openSUSE and Ubuntu](images/wsl-cikit-opensuse-and-ubuntu.png)

-*For now it's possible only with the https://github.com/hashicorp/vagrant/pull/9300 patch applied. (@todo)*
+*For now it's possible only with the https://github.com/hashicorp/vagrant/pull/9300 patch applied.*